Father Pitt

 1649 Penn Avenue

 A century ago, if we read our old maps right, this building was a garage—and probably warehouse—for the Pennsylvania Motor Sales Corp.
-The ground floor now houses a large Asian market full of delicious things; the upper floors still seem to be used for storage.
+(Addendum: It was built in 1919, probably finished in 1920; the architect was Thomas Hannah.1) The ground floor now houses a large Asian market full of delicious things; the upper floors still seem to be used for storage.
 The original windows are still in the upper floors, making this an unusually well-preserved example of commercial architecture of the First World War period.

 Decorative tile